sancarn/stdVBA/README.md

 * Code faster!
 * Improve code maintainability.
 * Let the library handle the complicated stuff, you focus on the process
-* Heavily inspired of JavaScript APIs - More standard
+* Heavily inspired by JavaScript APIs - More standard
 * Open Source - Means the libraries are continually maintained by the community.
 Want something added, help us make it!

+[The full roadmap](https://github.com/sancarn/stdVBA/projects/1) has more detailed information than here.

 ## Short example